pgj/freebsd-wifibox/README.md

 Wifibox tries to implement as a single easy-to-use software package.

-- [bhyve], a lightweight virtualization solution for FreeBSD, is utilized to run [Alpine Linux], a security-oriented, lightweight Linux distribution based on musl libc and busybox.
+- [bhyve], a lightweight virtualization solution for FreeBSD, is utilized to run the embedded Linux system, using the VirtFS/9p backend to share its root file system with the host for the greatest flexibility.
 This helps to achieve low resource footprint.

 - Configuration files are shared with the host system.
 The guest uses `wpa_supplicant(8)` so it is possible to import the host's